marcorinck/ngStart/README.md

 * [grunt-data-uri](https://github.com/ahomu/grunt-data-uri) Embeds all referenced images in css files in the generated project css file, which is optimized by grunt
 * [karma](http://karma-runner.github.io/) (as a test runner for unit and ui tests)

-###Differences to yeoman
+###Differences to yeoman and angular-seed
-This project is very similar to [yeoman](http://yeoman.io/).
+This project is very similar to [yeoman](http://yeoman.io/) or [angular-seed](https://github.com/angular/angular-seed).
 As much as I like yeoman and as cool it is to use it, its also very heavy as a technology stack.
 This project is much lighter (besides node, grunt and bower, you don't need to install anything) with similar, but hardcoded (and thus limited) features.

 There are no features like yeoman generators.
 Its just a project with as much freedom and as much boundaries as **I** (Marco Rinck) like.